NTIA/scos-sensor/README.md

   - actions: Code to discover actions in plugins and to perform a simple logger action.
   - authentication: Code related to user authentication.
   - capabilities: Code used to generate capabilities endpoint.
+  - constants: Constants shared by the other source code folders.
   - handlers: Code to handle signals received from actions.
   - schedule: Schedule API endpoint for scheduling actions.
   - scheduler: Scheduler responsible for executing actions.